-Independence and Jurisdiction Policy of Police Board
+7.3 Independence and Jurisdiction Policy of Police Board

-- 1. The Board's purpose is, in part, to preserve policing independence from political interference while ensuring civilian oversight of the extraordinary powers of the police. - 2.
+- 1. The Board's primary purpose is to preserve policing independence from political interference while ensuring civilian oversight of the extraordinary powers of the police. - 2.
 The Board of Police Commissioners is an entity that the Police Act states must be created by any municipality that establishes a municipal police department.
-The Police Act states a Police Advisory Board must be created by any municipality receiving policing services in whole or in part from the Royal Canadian Mounted Police or the Provincial Police. - 3.
-As Council elects to share responsibility for policing between HRP and the RCMP, the Board has a dual role.
+The Police Act states a Police Advisory Board must be created by any municipality receiving policing services in whole or in part from the Royal Canadian Mounted Police or the Provincial Police.

+- 3. As Council elects to share responsibility for policing between HRP and the RCMP, the Board has a dual role.
 Firstly, it acts as a governing board for HRP.
-Secondly it acts as a Police Advisory Board to the RCMP pursuant to s.
+Secondly it acts as an advisory board to the RCMP pursuant to s.
 57 (1) of the Police Act. - 4.
 The Board has a unique relationship with the municipal council and it exists, in part, to insulate the police services from the political decision making process.
 The Police Board is responsible for ensuring that the police provide effective and efficient services.
-The municipal council provides the police department with an annual budget to achieve these objectives. - 5.
-The RCMP follows policy and governance established by the Federal government and is not subject to civilian oversight.
-Therefore the Board acts primarily in an advisory capacity. - 6.
+The municipal council provides the Police Department with an annual budget to achieve these objectives. - 5.
+The RCMP follows policy and governance established by the Federal and is not subject to civilian oversight.
+Therefore the Board acts in an advisory capacity only. - 6.
 The Board ensures the independence of the operation of policing in Halifax, but HRP is also functionally a department of the municipality.
 The municipality's non-policing policies apply to HRP, such as finance, procurement, and human resources. - 7.
 While the Board approves the operating budget of HRP, the CAO and the municipality provide and are responsible for day to day oversite, financial controls, and finance and audit for HRP.
 HRM, through the Board, is to assure that sufficient resources are provided and/or contracted to provide adequate, effective and efficient police services to HRM. - 8.
 The work of the police services necessitates confidentiality and adherence to security protocols and, to that end, the Board will adopt regulations and procedures to closely restrict access to, and disclosure of, information under the authority of the police services.
-Board's independent status is achieved by ensuring accountability for oversight of the police services and their employees.

-9. The Board is responsible for ensuring that the security and confidentiality interests of the police services, and the safety interests of the public and Department are protected.
+Board's independent status is achieved by ensuring accountability for oversight of the police services and their employees. - 9.
+The Board is responsible for ensuring that the security and confidentiality interests of the police services, and the safety interests of the public and Department are protected.
 Advancing of joint ventures or shared services with municipal council or any other agency can only occur where the Board is satisfied that confidentiality and security issues have been properly addressed.

-Composition of Board, Selection and Appointments
+7.4 Composition of Board, Selection and Appointments

-- 1. The Police Act, in sections 44(4) & 57(4) requires that the Board consist of seven members: three members of council appointed by resolution of the council; three members appointed by resolution of the council, who are neither members of council nor employees of the municipality; and one member appointed by the Provincial Minister of Justice. - The Board will consider the composite skills it requires to meet its responsibilities and maximize its success, and the elements it requests with respect to tenure and the rotation of members, and communicate those to Council as recommendations or requests when vacancies arise on the Board. - 3.
+- 1. The Police Act, sections 44(4) & 57 (4) requires that the Board consist of seven members: three members of council appointed by resolution of the council; three members appointed by resolution of the council, who are neither members of council nor employees of the municipality; and one member appointed by the Minister of Justice. - 2.
+The Board will determine the composite skills it requires to meet its responsibilities and maximize its success, and the elements it requests with respect to tenure and the rotation of members, subject to the adoption by Council of a revised P100 bylaw per the staff report approved by Council dated June 12, 2017. - 3.
 The Board strives to reflect the diversity and make-up of the HRM population and seeks to include members representing diverse communities.

-Board Governance Style and Commitment
+7.5 Board Governance Style and Commitment